 What is Geophysics?

-Geophysics is the practice of using high tech, sensitive instrumentation to detect and analyze the Earth's geology.
-This is accomplished by discovering magnetic and gravitational fields, igneous rock formations as well as other components.
-Geophysical surveys are the collection and mapping of this important geophysical data.
+Geophysics uses high tech, sensitive instrumentation to detect and analyze various physical properties of the Earth, which are linked to its geology.
+Geophysical surveys are the collection and mapping of geophysical data.
 This data can prove invaluable to mining companies, oil companies and other companies as it helps to provide a means to pinpoint possible high value extraction sites.

 Many different industries have a high dependence on geophysical surveys such as: